The PR BlogCreativityRabbit HoleThe Mysterious Four-Dot Ellipsis in Star Wars

 Doctor Spin is a PR blog… .
 It was launched in 2002.”

-It sort of makes sense, right?
-Words at the end of the sentence have been omitted, but it has to also be apparent to the reader that there’s punctuation before the following sentence.
+It makes sense, right?
+Words at the end of the sentence have been omitted, but it also has to be apparent to the reader that there’s punctuation before the following sentence.

 However, in use, the space between the first three and the last dot is a problem.
 Because the dots represent omitted words where a space wouldn’t follow the final omitted word.